 Danger of accidents Reduced braking efficiency due to oil or grease on the brake discs.

-- Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary. - Clean screw 3 and wheel spindle 4. - Lift the front wheel into the fork, position it, and insert the wheel spindle. - Mount and tighten screw 3.
+- Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary. - Clean and grease screw 3 and wheel spindle 4.